Proportional Fairness in Obnoxious Facility Location: Proof of Theorem

 We know that $(y'-y^*)(2k-n-1)<0$ as $y'<y^*$ and $k\geq \frac{n+1}{2}$.
 We also know that $x_k\leq y^*-\frac{1}{2n}$ as $y^*$ satisfies $2-$IFS and that $y'=x_k'-\frac{1}{2n}$, so from this we deduce that $x_k'+x_k<y^*+y'$.
 Therefore the denominator of the welfare ratio decreases, and the transformation increases the welfare ratio.

 As the transformations only require that $k>\frac{n}{2}$, we can repeatedly apply them (and update $x_k$ to be the rightmost agent left of $y^*$) until we have an instance of Case 1, which has been shown to have a maximum welfare ratio of $2$.
-Therefore the theorem statement holds. \end{proof}
+Therefore the price of $2-$IFS for UW is at most $2$, and combining this with the lower bound of $2$ gives us the theorem statement. \end{proof}